jotaraul/object_recognition_in_python/README.md

 ## Description

-This repository illustrates the steps needed in the design of a successful object object recognition.
+This repository illustrates the steps needed in the design of a successful object recognition model.
 It mainly relies on the following python libraries:

 - [pandas](https://pandas.pydata.org/) for data management.
 - [seaborn](seaborn.pydata.org) for visualization purposes.